 ALL-ON-4 Dental Implants with Porcelain teeth

-Teeth made of porcelain are more natural looking and will last longer than acrylic.
-However, these types of teeth material may be an additional $4,500 per jaw.
+Teeth made of porcelain are more natural-looking and will last longer than acrylic.
+However, these types of tooth material may be an additional $4,500 per jaw.
 So, the whole procedure could end up costing between $27,000 and $29,000.
-Replacing a broken porcelain denture cost about $10,000.
+Replacing a broken porcelain denture costs about $10,000.

 What is ALL-ON-4 Dental Implants Procedure?